West Virginia University at Parkersburg Purchasing Department

 Specification must be clear and concise as an award is normally based on the exact justification and documentation contained in the specification.
 Specification writers should also ensure that all known pertinent characteristics of items required be identified to enable proper evaluation of any alternatives quoted as part of the bid.

 Specification sources are varied and can often be found in:

 Specification writers must be very careful when obtaining draft specifications from vendors that no inference is made to the vendor that he or she will be awarded any contract for which they may draft such specification.

 Since no individual can be expected to be a technical expert in all areas, the purchasing office often “buys” technical specifications from recognized experts and adds the “boiler plate” documents prior to releasing for bid.
-Prior to release the purchase specification is also carefully examined to ensure that it does not preclude certain vendors from responding to the bid package.
+Prior to the release the purchase specification is also carefully examined to ensure that it does not preclude certain vendors from responding to the bid package.

-Proposals: The competitive Request for Proposals (RFP), is available for use as a method of procurement when sealed bidding is neither practical nor advantageous.
-A RFP is an invitation to vendors to submit a proposal to solve a problem when the purchaser is unsure of the solution.
-The RFP requisition must fully identify a detailed description of the problem and any specific mandatory elements considered essential to the solution, as well as any other elements that my impact the service to be received.
+Proposals: The competitive Request for Proposal (RFP), is available for use as a method of procurement when sealed bidding is neither practical nor advantageous.
+An RFP is an invitation to vendors to submit a proposal to solve a problem when the purchaser is unsure of the solution.
+The RFP requisition must fully identify a detailed description of the problem and any specific mandatory elements considered essential to the solution, as well as any other elements that may impact the service to be received.
 However, RFP must not contain any information that will restrict other vendors from providing the same type of service or solution or from participating in the purchasing process.

 Evaluation of all RFP’s must be based on the evaluation factors set forth with the RFP and provided to all vendors as part of the proposal package.